Front-running Biden trips in first 2020 Democratic debate

 Richmond, a former chairman of the Congressional Black Caucus, defended Biden's record on the issue that gave him his toughest moment on stage.

-His position on busing, said Richmond, "was always clear" — "that African-Americans deserved and were entitled to a quality public education...
+His position on busing, Richmond said, "was always clear" — "that African-Americans deserved and were entitled to a quality public education ...
 We needed to stop red-lining so black people could move into white communities and better school districts."

 In the midst of her back-and-forth with Biden, Harris personalized the issue, creating an indelible political moment for both candidates.
 She spoke of a little girl who was part of a wave of students integrating schools.